Arborescent/shogi-kifu-rs/README.md

 ## License

-`csa-rs` is licensed under the MIT license.
+`shogi-kifu-rs` is licensed under the MIT license.
 Please read the [LICENSE](LICENSE) file in this repository for more information.